transloadit/uppy/website/src/docs/zoom.md

 ### Install Transloadit Zoom Add-on

-To enable the Transloadit Add-on on your Zoom account please visit the Transloadit App on the [Zoom Marketplace](https://marketplace.zoom.us/apps/oBMBQjN6SSakyh7OiLZMdA) and click the "Install" button.
+To enable the Transloadit Add-on on your Zoom account please visit the Transloadit App on the [Zoom Marketplace](https://marketplace.zoom.us/apps/oBMBQjN6SSakyh7OiLZMdA) and click the “Install” button.

 ### Uninstall via Marketplace